How to Build a Halloween Haunted Maze

 Or maybe you like to visit haunted houses during the Halloween season.
 Many of these are set up in a maze design: There's one entrance and one exit, and in between, you have lots of twists, turns, and dead-ends to throw you off course.
 While you're trying to find your way out, all sorts of scary things happen along the way.
 Strobe lights are flashing, ghosts and monsters jump out to scare you, and spooky music plays in the background, adding to the creepiness.

-Two Important Things to Keep in Mind While Planning
+Three Important Things to Keep in Mind While Planning

-Secondly, the other thing you really need to think about is space.
+Finally, the other thing you really need to think about is space.
 Don't worry, you can build a maze in a space as small as your living room, garage, or basement.
 Watch the video below to see just how much you can fit into a two-car garage.
 Or, if the weather's nice enough in your area, you can build a really scary haunted Halloween maze right in your backyard.

 DIY: Build a Haunted Maze in Your Home or Backyard